Horizontal-org/Tella-website/docs/For organizations/tella-web.md

 During background submission, Tella extends the lock timeout to be able to transmit your data to Tella Web.
 To manually stop a background submission, tap the "Quick Exit" button on the Tella app's home screen.

-If the submission is disrupted due to a weak internet connection or other factors, Tella will automatically retry the upload.
-The system attempts to upload the report again after short interval and subsequently reties until the upload is successful.
+If the submission is disrupted due to a weak internet connection or other factors, Tella will send the report to the Outbox tab and automatically restart the upload as soon as the phone regain an stable internet connection.